How do you start a landscaping company in 2027?

 The licensing path varies dramatically by state:

-- Texas — TDA Commercial Pesticide Applicator License for any chemical work; Nursery & Floral License for retail plant sales; no state contractor license required for general landscape services but local municipal registration common; TCEQ Irrigator License for irrigation install.
+- Texas — TDA Commercial Pesticide Applicator License for any chemical work; Nursery & Floral License for retail plant sales; no state contractor license required for general market services but local municipal registration common; TCEQ Irrigator License for irrigation install.

 - Georgia — GDA Commercial Fertilizer Applicator + Class P Pesticide Applicator certifications.

-Universal additions: federal EPA-registered pesticide handling for any chemicals; NALP Landscape Industry Certified credentials (LIC-Manager / LIC-Technician / LIC-Designer / LIC-Horticulturist) — industry-standard competency credentials; ISA Certified Arborist for any tree work; Irrigation Association CIT / CID / CLIA for irrigation; optional NOFA-OLP Organic Land Care Professional for premium-organic positioning in Northeast.
+Universal additions: federal EPA-registered pesticide handling for any chemicals; NALP market Industry Certified credentials (LIC-Manager / LIC-Technician / LIC-Designer / LIC-Horticulturist) — industry-standard competency credentials; ISA Certified Arborist for any tree work; Irrigation Association CIT / CID / CLIA for irrigation; optional NOFA-OLP Organic Land Care Professional for premium-organic positioning in Northeast.

 2. Total Year-1 Capital Stack (By Model)